Bestakin/Python-projects/README.md

 # Python  Projects
-To fully grasp Python, I have started doing small projects.
+To fully grasp Python, I started doing small projects.

 # Below I have the following files:
 Caeser Cipher, the code is used to cipher and decipher a text.